 What is Speech Therapy?

-Life Skills Village’s Speech-Language Pathologists (speech therapists) work to prevent, assess, diagnose, and treat cognitive-communication, speech, language, social pragmatics, and swallowing disorders in children and adults.
+Life Skills Village’s Speech Therapy team works to prevent, assess, diagnose, and treat cognitive-communication, speech, language, social pragmatics, and swallowing disorders in children and adults.

 - Cognitive-communication disorders include deficits with organizing thoughts, attention, memory, planning, reasoning, and/or problem-solving.
 These disorders may occur following a stroke, traumatic brain injury, dementia, and/or neurodegenerative disease, or they can be congenital.